keysmusician/holberton-system_engineering-devops/0x13-firewall/README.md

 * [Author](#author)

 ## About
-In this project, I install and setup the `ufw` firewall on my servers.
+In this project, I installed and set up the `ufw` firewall on my servers.

 ## Files
 * `0-block_all_incoming_traffic_but`